jlgerber/jobsyspolice/README.md

 ```

 ## Jsp Template Format
+Even simpler than using the jspnode macro, the jspt format describes the graph
+in a way that is much simpler than a generic template.

 Here is an example of the `jspt` format, which the jsp commands now read:

 ```